Crew Role: Lifeboat Helmsman / PR Team / Land Search Party Leader

 Why did you join SARA?
 I have always had a love for the great outdoors and adventure sport.
 As a student I first encountered SARA when they were fundraising, I admit that I did wonder "a Mountain Rescue team here in the midlands?".
-I had a conversation with the crew members on the Sunday, and I was attending my first training session on the following Thursday...the rest as they say...is history.
+I had a conversation with the crew members on the Sunday at a fundraising event and I was attending my first training session on the following Thursday...the rest as they say...is history.

 How did joining SARA change you life?
 Being a member of SARA is a massive commitment and importantly requires the support of your family, as we can be called out anytime day or night.
 Shortly after joining, it was clear that SARA is more than a hobby, its a way of life and can often take over your life.
 While being an operational crew member takes a huge amount of effort, especially if your called out until 3am following a full days working and only a few hours before the next days work, its certainly one of the best decisions I've ever made to dedicate my free time to making a difference as part of SARA.

 How have you found the learning process of the new skills required?
-When I joined I had very little previous experience, apart from being a strong navigator.
-The learning process never stops, even now I am still learning new skills.
-However, the experience of other crew members, a passion for learning and self development is all you need to become an effective crew member.
+When I joined I had very little previous experience, apart from being a strong navigator and having a passion for being outdoors.
+The learning process never stops, even now, I am still learning new skills.
+However, a passion for learning and self development is all you need to become an effective crew member.

 What’s the hardest thing you have ever done in SARA?
 One of the hardest things we do as a rescue team is body recovery's.
 Unfortunately from time to time we support the regular emergency services undertaking recovery's which never gets any easier.
 As a close knit team we have a great in-house support network and can even call on the counseling service from the police.